 The TR specifies that natural sources of AITC contained in natural vegetable oils (e.g., mustard oil) are generally non-toxic to humans via oral exposure.
-This observation is not surprising considering the high concentrations of AITC (3 mg/kg to 15 g/kg) generally found in popular food items such as kale, broccoli, mustard and horseradish.
+This observation is not surprising considering the concentrations of AITC (3 mg/kg to 15 g/kg) generally found in popular food items such as kale, broccoli, mustard and horseradish.
 However, moderate doses of concentrated AITC are considered toxic to mammals based on laboratory studies in animals.
+Because AITC is a volatile organic compound and has the potential to cause irritation and systemic toxicity, exposure of and potential adverse effects on non-target receptors (humans and wildlife) is likely considering its proposed use pattern as a pre-plant soil biofumigant at the application rates proposed (85-340 lbs/ac) (TR, lines 378-381).